Balooga/HtmlLogger/README.md

 An improved ChannelLogger:
 * Delete old conversations
-* Output log in a format suitable for inclusion into a web page with CSS formatting
+* Output log in a format suitable for inclusion into a web page with CSS formatting, and embed that log into an HTML template
 * All times are in UTC

+Notes:
-Tested with Limnoria and Python 3.2
+* Tested with Limnoria and Python 3.2
+* Currently the same header and footer templates are used for all channels

 TODO:
-* Edit page title in HTML template to include file name (channel name + date)
+* Insert into HTML template information like channel name + date
+* Allow an authenticated user to opt out of channel logging
-* Localitazion files are still for ChannelLogger
+* Localization files are still for ChannelLogger
+* Linkify URLs
+* Encoding problems